UN Ratings: Solving The Puzzle (Part 1 of 3)

-In the early 1990’s the US Department of Transportation (DOT) adopted the Performance Oriented Packaging (POP) to regulate and unify international shipments of hazardous material.
-As many of us know hazardous material can be very dangerous if not handled properly.
+In the early 1990’s, the US Department of Transportation (DOT) adopted the Performance Oriented Packaging (POP) to regulate and unify international shipments of hazardous material.
+Hazardous material can be very dangerous if not handled properly.
 Many countries therefore developed their own specifications on properly shipping these materials.
 Problems started to arise when conflicting regulations between countries started to contravene the shipment of these hazardous goods.
 What would be a suitable shipment to one country would not pass another’s test.
-It was then that the United Nations Committee of Experts on the Transport of Dangerous Goods decided on a solution to streamline the regulations by developing international standards known as UN Ratings.
+It was then that the United Nations Committee of Experts on the Transport of Dangerous Goods created a solution to streamline the regulations by developing international standards known as UN Ratings.

 WHAT & WHERE?

 A UN Rating is located on the outside of a container or packaging and lists the properties and limitations of the container in a series of numbers and letters.
-The packaging should be marked permanently (embossed) on the bottom and on either the sides or the top.
-The bottom marks are known as the birth certificate of the containers original performance capability.
+The packaging should be marked permanently (embossed) on the bottom and on either the side or the top.
+The bottom marks are known as the birth certificate of the container's original performance capability.

 For Example a UN rating might look like this: